skills-dev/copilot-code-review/.github/steps/3-step.md

 With our new instructions defined, Copilot now has a better idea of what is important for our project.
 Let's ask for another review.

-1. Ensure the instructions are indeed committed and push to the repository.
+1. In VS Code, Ensure the instructions are indeed committed and push to the repository.

+1. In the web browser, return to the recently created pull request.

 1. In the top right, find the **Reviewers** menu and **Re-request review** button next to **Copilot**.
 Click it and wait a moment for Copilot to add comments on the pull request.